Niue: Tourism

 The sailing season begins in May.
 Alofi Bay has many mooring buoys and yacht crews can lodge at Niue Backpackers.
 The anchorage in Niue is one of the least protected in the South Pacific.
 Other challenges of the anchorage are a primarily coral bottom and many deep spots.

 Niue became the world's first dark-sky country in March 2020.
 The entire island maintains standards of light development and keeps light pollution limited.
 Guided Astro-tours will be offered for tourists, led by trained Niuean community members.

 Matavai Resort controversy

 New Zealand businessman Earl Hagaman, founder of Scenic Hotel Group, was awarded a contract in 2014 to manage the Matavai Resort in Niue after he made a $101,000 political donation to the New Zealand National Party, which at that time led a minority government in New Zealand.
-The resort is subsidized by New Zealand, which wants to bolster tourism there.
+The resort is subsidised by New Zealand, which wants to bolster tourism there.
 In 2015, New Zealand announced $7.5m in additional funding for expansion of the resort.

 The selection of the Matavai contractor was made by the Niue Tourism Property Trust, whose trustees are appointed by New Zealand Foreign Affairs minister Murray McCully.
 Prime Minister John Key said he did not handle campaign donations, and that Niue premier Toke Talagi has long pursued tourism as a growth strategy.
 McCully denied any link between the donation, the foreign aid and the contractor selection.